Contributed by: Rachana Arya

 FAQ #4: Should I have my doctor regularly screen me for the disorder if my parent has bipolar disorder?

-Bipolar disorder indeed runs in families.
+It’s true that bipolar disorder runs in families.
 Having first degree relatives with bipolar disorder, (mother, father, siblings, and children) can increase the risk of developing bipolar disorder or act as a trigger for the first episode.
 Hence, it’s a good idea to consult your doctor periodically, to keep an eye out on the onset of bipolar disorder.

 FAQ #5: Can stress trigger bipolar disorder?